ikromshi/Royal-Clothing/README.md

-# Getting Started with Crown Clothing
+# Getting Started with Royal Clothing

 ## What this project is: